Nunavut Homeschool Assessment and Progress Reports: What DEAs Actually Review

 The Bi-Annual Review: Structure and Purpose

-Nunavut's Education Act requires home educators to meet with the principal of the local school twice per year for a portfolio review.
-These meetings happen once per semester — in practice, around the January-February period and again near the end of the school year.
+Nunavut's Education Act requires home educators to meet with the principal of the local school twice per academic year for a portfolio review.
+Arrange the timing with the principal; the law does not state particular January-February or end-of-year dates.

 The principal's role in these meetings is not adversarial.
-Their job is to assess whether the home education program is of "comparable scope and quality" to the territorial school program.
-Given that Nunavut schools ran the 2023-2024 year with only 79% of teaching positions filled, and some schools like Tuugaalik High in Naujaat operated at 52% vacancy, principals are not applying a stringent institutional standard.
+Their job is to assist the DEA in evaluating and supervising whether the home education program is of "comparable scope and quality" to the territorial school program.
 They're looking for evidence that learning is happening systematically and that the program covers the required ground.

 What Goes in the Portfolio